How Hospitals can Improve Workflows, Create Better Patient Outcomes, and Deliver Higher Quality of Care

 SMART on FHIR Apps Assist Clinicians with Daily Work and Educate Patients, Resulting in Better Outcomes for Patients

-Hospitals such as Hackensack University Medical Center, a 775-bed teaching and research hospital that is ranked nationally in 4 adult specialities, have been taking advantage of SMART on FHIR apps to educate patients and assist their clinicians with daily work.
+Hospitals such as Hackensack University Medical Center, a 775-bed teaching and clinical research hospital that is ranked nationally in 4 adult specialities, have been taking advantage of SMART on FHIR apps to educate patients and assist their clinicians with daily work.
+They have also improved several pieces of equipment in order to perform more detailed clinical trials, working with companies like Precision for Medicine that know exactly how these trials are performed.
 What is SMART on FHIR?
 The SMART Health IT website defines it as:

 An open, standards based technology platform that enables innovators to create apps that seamlessly and securely run across the healthcare system.
 Using an electronic health record (EHR) system or data warehouse that supports the SMART standard, patients, doctors, and healthcare practitioners can draw on this library of apps to improve clinical care, research, and public health.